Microsoft Print to PDF driver, Unreadable PDFs & Windows Incompatibility Issues

 What was tried: System file checks, image repair, feature toggling, and even an in-place OS upgrade were attempted without restoring the driver.

-Problem: PDFs are being generated, but the files are corrupted or unreadable
+Problem: PDFs generated but files are corrupted or unreadable

 What users observed: Print jobs completed, but the resulting PDF files could not be opened by any reader.
 This also broke workflows that depended on Print to PDF, such as OneNote imports.